syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Appearance.md

 // To set the BackStageButton ForeColor color.BackStageItemForeColor = Color.White;

+// To set the hover fore color for BackStage items. color.BackStageItemHoverForeColor = Color.White;

+// To set the selection fore color for BackStage items. color.BackStageItemSelectionForeColor = Color.White;

 // To set the Backstage title fore color color.BackStageTitleColor = ColorTranslator.FromHtml("#3a3a3a");